cvat-ai/cvat/site/content/en/docs/administration/advanced/webhooks.md

 ## Example of setup and use

-In this video, we show how you can configure an email alerts for a project, by using Zapier and Gmail.
+This video demonstrates setting up email alerts for a project using Zapier and Gmail.

 <!--lint disable maximum-line-length-->